Our Commitment to Net Zero Emissions and Building a Sustainable Tomorrow

 Recycling & Composting

 As a resort, Sunday River participates in single-sort and cardboard recycling, as well as bottle redemption.
 Where possible, we use recycled content products, such as paper for printers and copiers, and napkins for our base lodge food courts.
-We also recycle office computers, batteries, and lightbulbs when they are no longer in use.
-Additonally, our food and beverage department has switched to Your Green2Go compostable takeout containers and plant starch utensils in order to further our waste reduction.
-We also participate in the Clean the World soap recycling program through Gilchrist and Soames.
-Sunday River's restaurants send thousands of pounds of compost to Pleasant River Farms in Bethel each year.
-Sunday River is the largest provider of composting materials to this farm, and we're proud to be supporting another local business, while also reducing our waste.
-Our sustainability coordinator keeps tabs on these projects, and also identifies other opportunities for us to continue to grow these initiatives.
+Additonally, our food and beverage department has switched to Your Green2Go compostable takeout containers and plant starch utensils.
+Since 2017, Sunday River has sent over 300,000 pounds of compost to the family-owned and operated Pleasant River Farms in Bethel.

 Have you seen roped off areas in our glades?
 Our trail maintenance crew has embarked on a project to encourage regrowth of trees in certain glades for long-term forest health by identifying sections with little to no tree cover, and roping off those areas to reduce skier traffic through them.
 This practice has also helped us come up with more effective ways to create glades in the future based on natural indicators for low tree growth, such as a high fern density in particular forests.